Freelance Counsellor & Psychotherapist (MBACP)

 Maintaining a regular slot is mutually beneficial for both myself and the client and so changes should be minimal and infrequent, but inevitably there will be times when life gets in the way (e.g. having to attend parents' evening at school).

 In such cases, I always try to re-schedule the session within the same week and historically I have been able to be very flexible.
-However, as my practice has continued to grow, my diary has become more congested and so re-scheduling sessions has become much more difficult over time.
+However, as my practice has continued to grow, my diary has become more congested and so re-scheduling sessions has become more difficult over time.

 Therapy is not a linear journey of a predictable length and nor is it usually a quick fix.
 Processing and making sense of our experiences, doing the work to re-wire our nervous system and learning new tools and practises will take a period of time that can vary greatly between individuals, with some needing weeks and others needing months or even years.
 There may also be frustrating moments or pauses in progress along the way.

 Consequently, it is not possible for me to say how many sessions you will need, or to quote you an average that has any meaning.
-That said, the aim is to work together for no longer than is, from your own perspective, necessary or valuable.

 Will you automatically tell my doctor that I am in therapy?